LuizLamyanba/event-announcement-app/README.md

 #### Deployment Summary

- -Backend deployed using CloudFormation
+   - Backend deployed using CloudFormation

- -CORS handled at the Lambda layer for proxy integration
+   - CORS handled at the Lambda layer for proxy integration

- -Frontend hosted on S3 static website
+   - Frontend hosted on S3 static website

- -End-to-end flow tested using browser and curl
+   - End-to-end flow tested using browser and curl

- -Fully reproducible from source control
+   - Fully reproducible from source control

 ## Design Decisions & Trade-offs (will be updated as project finishes updated due : 19 jan 2026)
 ### Why Serverless

- -No server management
+   - No server management
- -Automatic scaling
+   - Automatic scaling
- -Cost-efficient for low-to-medium traffic
+   - Cost-efficient for low-to-medium traffic
- -Faster development and iteration
+   - Faster development and iteration

 ### Trade-offs

- -Cold starts (acceptable for this use case) -Stateless execution model
+   - Cold starts (acceptable for this use case)
+   - Stateless execution model
- -Vendor-specific services (documented and intentional) =Optional components such as persistence (DynamoDB) were intentionally excluded in v1 to keep the architecture minimal and focused.
+   - Vendor-specific services (documented and intentional)
+   - Optional components such as persistence (DynamoDB) were intentionally excluded in v1 to keep the architecture minimal and focused.

 ## What I Learned
    - Designing serverless architectures instead of writing ad-hoc code
    - Difference between infrastructure changes vs application code changes
    - CloudFormation stack lifecycle and rollback behavior
    - Debugging real AWS deployment issues using stack events
    - API Gateway → Lambda proxy integration
    - Secure IAM policy design
    - Event-driven communication using SNS
    - Importance of input validation and error handling in APIs
    - Real-world deployment workflows (artifacts, S3, updates)

-## Future Improvements (will be updated as project finishes updated due : 19 jan 2026)
+## Future Improvements
- - Authentication and authorization (Cognito) -Persistent event storage using DynamoDB -Observability with CloudWatch metrics and alarms -API throttling and request validation
+   - Authentication and authorization (Cognito)
+   - Persistent event storage using DynamoDB
+   - Observability with CloudWatch metrics and alarms
+   - API throttling and request validation
- -CI/CD pipeline for automated deployments
+   - CI/CD pipeline for automated deployments

 ## Project Status